Overview of NDARC’s higher degree research (HDR) program

 - meet UNSW requirements for enrolment in a Higher Degree Research Program

 - not be concurrently enrolled in a separate HDR program at either UNSW or another university during the tenure of the NDARC-based candidature

 Consideration will be given to full and part-time, and international, applicants (consult UNSW’s guidelines for eligibility and tuition scholarship options for international students).

 Evidence of previous research or study (e.g. honours or masters degrees) is desirable for entry into a HDR although not essential, as is experience in the drug and alcohol sector or related fields, such as psychology, public health, criminology, sociology, medicine, pharmacology, health economics and biostatistics.

-Successful candidates are required to enrol in the HDR program through the School of Public Health and Community Medicine (SPHCM) in the Faculty of Medicine.
+Successful candidates are required to enrol in the HDR program through the School of Population Health (SPH) in the Faculty of Medicine and Health.

 Successful applicants will receive support via NDARC's HDR training and development program.